|« PreviousNext »|

 until the snapshot is complete.

 By default, only you can launch volumes from snapshots that you own.
 However, you can choose to share your snapshots with specific AWS accounts or make them public.
-For more information, see Modifying Snapshot Permissions.
+For more information, see Sharing Snapshots.

 When a snapshot is created, any AWS Marketplace product codes from the volume are propagated to the snapshot.